 Every effort is made to promote student awareness of the benefits available to international students under federal regulations.
-To provide efficient service, ICC requires all international students to provide upto-date information regarding changes in personal and or academic status.
+To provide efficient service, ICC requires all international students to provide up-to-date information regarding changes in personal and or academic status.
 These changes may include a new academic program, change in address, financial status, and transfer to another university.
-In accordance with INS regulations, ICC maintains a complete file on each foreign student that includes: a copy of an endorsed I-20, passport, visa, I-94 card, and related documents.
+In accordance with United States Citizenship and Immigration Services regulations, ICC maintains a complete file on each international student that includes: a copy of an endorsed I-20, passport, visa, I-94 card, and related documents.

-International students are required to be registered full time 12 credit hours per semester for undergraduates and 9 credit hours per semester for graduate and doctoral students.
+International students are required to be registered full time 12 credit hours per semester for undergraduates and 9 credit hours per semester for graduate, and 6 credits for doctoral students.
 At all times, a student must make satisfactory progress toward completion of a degree program.
-Suspended international students lose visa status upon dismissal and should seek immediate advice from the Intercultural Center.

-The Intercultural Center also provides advisement with regard to any academic, financial, personal, and immigration matters during business hours, Monday through Friday, 9:00am to 5:00 pm.
+The Inter-cultural Center also provides advisement with regard to any academic, financial, personal, and immigration matters during business hours, Monday through Friday, 9:00am to 5:00 pm.
 ICC works closely with the international admissions office to ensure a smooth transition upon arrival at the university.
-A special orientation program for new international students is held prior to registration for Fall and Spring semesters.
-Students are responsible for bringing the following documents to the orientation and will not be allowed to register for classes without them: endorsed I-20 or IAP-66 form, a valid passport, a valid visa and an I-94 card.
+A mandatory orientation program for new international students is held prior to registration for Fall and Spring semesters.
+Students are responsible for bringing the following documents to the orientation and will not be allowed to register for classes without them: endorsed I-20 or DS-2019 form, a valid passport, a valid visa and an arrival/departure card.